taimoor1234567/database-lab-engine/README.md

 - GitLab: [How GitLab iterates on SQL performance optimization workflow to reduce downtime risks](https://postgres.ai/resources/case-studies/gitlab)

 ## Features
-- Blazing-fast cloning of Postgres databases – a few seconds to create a new clone ready to accept connections and queries, regardless of the database size
+- Blazing-fast cloning of Postgres databases – a few seconds to create a new clone ready to accept connections and queries, regardless of the database size.
-- The theoretical maximum number of snapshots and clones is 2<sup>64</sup> (if ZFS is used).
+- The theoretical maximum number of snapshots and clones is 2<sup>64</sup> ([ZFS](https://en.wikipedia.org/wiki/ZFS), default).
-- Maximum size of PostgreSQL data directory: 256 quadrillion zebibytes (2<sup>128</sup> bytes)
+- Maximum size of PostgreSQL data directory: 256 quadrillion zebibytes, or 2<sup>128</sup> bytes ([ZFS](https://en.wikipedia.org/wiki/ZFS), default).
+- PostgreSQL major versions supported: 9.6–14.
+- Two technologies supported to enable thin cloning ([CoW](https://en.wikipedia.org/wiki/Copy-on-write)): [ZFS](https://en.wikipedia.org/wiki/ZFS) and [LVM](https://en.wikipedia.org/wiki/Logical_Volume_Manager_(Linux)).
+- All components are packaged in Docker containers.
+- UI to make manual work more convenient.
+- API and CLI to automate the work with DLE snapshots and clones.
+- By default, PostgreSQL containers include many popular extensions ([docs](https://postgres.ai/docs/database-lab/supported-databases#extensions-included-by-default)).
+- PostgreSQL containers can be customized ([docs](https://postgres.ai/docs/database-lab/supported-databases#how-to-add-more-extensions)).
+- Source database can be located anywhere (self-managed Postgres, AWS RDS, GCP CloudSQL, Azure, Timescale Cloud, and so on) and does NOT require any adjustments.
+There is NO requirements to install ZFS or Docker to the source (production) databases.
+- Initial data provisioning can be at both physical (pg_basebackup, backup / archiving tools such as WAL-G or pgBackRest), or logical (dump/restore directly from the source or from files stored at AWS S3) levels.
+- For the physical level, continuously updated state is supported ("sync container") making DLE a specialized version of standby Postgres.
+- For the logical level, full periodical refresh is supported, automated and controlled by DLE.
+To avoid downtime, it is possible to use multiple disks containing different versions of database.
+- Fast PITR to the points available in DLE snapshots.
+- Unuzed clones are automatically deleted.
+- "Deletion protection" flag can be used to block automatic or manual deletion of clones.
+- Snapshot retention policies supported in DLE configuration.
+- Peristent clones: clones survive DLE restarts (including full VM reboots).
+- The "reset" command can be used to switch to a different version of data.
+- DB Migration Checker component collects various artefacts useful for DB testing in CI ([docs](https://postgres.ai/docs/db-migration-checker))
+- SSH port forwarding for API and Postgres connections
+- Docker container config parameters can be specified in the DLE config
+- Postgres config parameters can be specified in the DLE config (separately for clones, the "sync" container, and the "promote" container)
+-

 ## How to contribute
 ### Give the project a star